ChrisMcKee1/GridPulse/README.md

 aspire run --project src\GridPulse.AppHost\AppHost.cs
 ```

 The AppHost maps the API at `https://localhost:7143` and the Blazor Web App with external HTTP endpoints.
 The Blazor UI consumes the API through a typed `GridPulseApiClient` whose base address defaults to the same port (override via `Api:BaseAddress` in `appsettings.*`).
+Cross-cutting telemetry, health endpoints, and HttpClient resilience live in `GridPulse.ServiceDefaults`; every ASP.NET Core project should reference it and call `builder.AddServiceDefaults()` / `app.MapDefaultEndpoints()`.

 ## Aspire CLI workflows